A Computational Approach to Identification of Treatment Effects for Policy Evaluation: Proofs

 Define

 where $\mathcal{U}_{z,w}^{d}$ can be analogously defined.
 Then,

 where $\tilde{T}$ is a matrix of operators implicitly defined.
 Then, inserting $H$, the constraint becomes

-Then the remaining argument is the same as in the previous case, which completes the proof for $W$.
-The proof for $Z$ can be analogously done and is more straightforward, so is omitted. $\square$
+for $q\in\mathcal{Q}_{K}$ and $\theta\in\Theta_{K}$.
+Then the remaining argument is similar to the previous case by adopting the idea of Lemma \ref{lem:full_rank_B} (and taking $B=\left\{ \tilde{T}H\otimes b'\right\} $) to account for the change in the range of integral due to $P(z,w)$ being a function of $w$.
+This completes the proof for $W$.
+The proof for $Z$ can be analogously done and shown in Lemma \ref{lem:full_rank_B}. $\square$